huudangdev/paypal-node-sdk/README.md

 -------------

   * nodejs v0.6.0
-  * npm dependency mocha and chai
+  * npm dependency 'mocha' and 'chai'

 Running the sample